Data Source Overview

 When operating within the AWS environment, users will encounter an enhanced configuration option: the AWS Secrets Manager checkbox located adjacent to the username field.
 Enabling this option reveals an additional field for the Secret Name.
 Upon inputting the AWS Secret Name and subsequently clicking the Commit button, the system will automatically retrieve credentials such as the username and password from AWS Secrets Manager.

-Furthermore, in instances where a health check is configured and fails, such as during password rotation, the system will attempt to retrieve updated credentials from AWS Secrets Manager.
+Furthermore, in instances where a health check is configured and fails, such as during password rotation, the system will attempt to retrieve updated credentials from AWS Secrets Manager as well.
 In the event of a proxy-induced change to the username and password, users are advised to refresh the DataSource page to view the newly uploaded credentials.

 Configuring Trigger Based Invalidation